 Accommodation: Where to Stay in Durham - TripAdvisor.com

-Built as a fortress by the Earl of Northumberland in 1072, Durham Castle - also a UNESCO World Heritage Site - was presented by William the Conqueror to the prince-bishops of Durham.
-The most interesting rooms are the Norman chapel with its delightful archaic capitals, the large 14th century dining-hall; the 16th-century chapel; and 17th-century Black Stairs complete with pineapple carvings.
+Built as a fortress by the Earl of Northumberland in 1072, Durham Castle - also part of the Durham UNESCO World Heritage Site - was presented by William the Conqueror to the city's prince-bishops.
+The most interesting rooms are the Norman Chapel, with its delightful carved archaic capitals; the large 14th-century dining-hall; the 16th-century chapel; and 17th-century Black Stairs complete with pineapple carvings.
 The castle is also home to University College, the founding college of Durham University, along with more than 100 students who live here, making this a truly unique building with more than 900 years of living history.

 Location: Palace Green, Durham

-The Museum of Archaeology - relocated to the Wolfson Gallery in Durham University's Palace Green Library - houses finds from the Roman, Anglo-Saxon and Norman periods.
+The Museum of Archaeology - relocated to the Wolfson Gallery in Durham University's Palace Green Library - houses finds from the Roman, Anglo-Saxon, and Norman periods.
 The museum also boasts a sizable collection of medieval artifacts, many of them discovered in the old city center during major archaeological digs in the late 20th century.
-The library is also home to the university's special collections, archives and early printed books, including over 70,000 volumes printed before 1850.
+The library is also home to the university's special collections, archives, and early printed books, including more than 70,000 volumes printed before 1850.

 Location: Wolfson Gallery, Palace Green Library, Durham

 The University of Durham's Oriental Museum on Elvet Hill, just a short distance from the old city center, has excellent art and archaeological collections from the Near and Far East.
-All of the major eastern cultures and periods are represented, from Ancient Egypt through India, Tibet and China, and Japan.
+All of the major eastern cultures and periods are represented, from Ancient Egypt and India, to Tibet, China, and Japan.
 Highlights include ancient pottery and jewelry, stone sculptures, and antique arms and armor.
 If possible, try to time your trip to coincide with one of the museum's special "touch tours," when visitors are given the unique opportunity to handle some of their most precious artifacts.

 Location: Elvet Hill, Durham